Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.3/components/list-group.md

 ## Checkboxes and radios

-Place Bootstrap's checkboxes and radios within list group items and customize as needed.
+Place Boosted's checkboxes and radios within list group items and customize as needed.
 You can use them without `<label>`s, but please remember to include an `aria-label` attribute and value for accessibility.

 {{< example >}}
 <ul class="list-group">